Bukama/flywaytest/README.md

 So when working on a schema only the profile's name, and the credentials must be passed.
 The credentials can even be stored in a personal `settings.xml`, but of course it then should be encrypted using [_Maven_'s password encryption](https://maven.apache.org/guides/mini/guide-encryption.html).

+_Flyway_ offers the three different default variations to support multiple schemas.
-The three default variation only work, when the same credentials are used everywhere, see [_Flyway_ FAQ: Multiple schemas](https://flywaydb.org/documentation/faq#multiple-schemas).
+They only work, when the same credentials are used everywhere, see [_Flyway_ FAQ: Multiple schemas](https://flywaydb.org/documentation/faq#multiple-schemas).
 Of course, the schema name(s) must be defined (e.g. by using the `schemas` property), when working on another user's schema.

-In this example the schema owner is used for migration, resulting in using the schema owner's schema.
+In my example evaluation mainly the schema owner is used for migration, resulting in using the schema owner's schema.
+I also tried using a different user (in my example the `system` user), by using an own profile for the user.

 **How to connect to _Oracle_ databases?**